Powerball winning numbers for March 25 drawing: Jackpot rises to whopping $865 million

 How to play Powerball

-Tickets can be purchased in person at gas stations, convenience stores, casinos and grocery stores.
-Some airport terminals may also sell lottery tickets.

-This article originally appeared on Mississippi Clarion Ledger: Powerball 3/25/24 winning numbera
+This article originally appeared on Oklahoman: Powerball winning numbers for 3/25/24 drawing: $865 million jackpot